Uokoroafor/finetune_llms/README.md

 ## Overview

-This is a sandbox environment for the individual project submission MSc in Artificial Intelligence Course at Imperial College London.
+This is a sandbox repository for the individual project submission MSc in Artificial Intelligence Course at Imperial College London.
 It is for testing of fine-tuning the LLMS model on the Arcade Learning Environment as well as In-Context Learning.